 Bim, bam, boom: in your chest, your heart races.
 Ah, finally: you like the person you’ve just discovered.

-It’s not bad, but it’s not always enough to go further.
-Sometimes, after a few words, it’s a stampede, and you feel like faking a fake call to get out of a nice quagmire.
+That’s not bad, but it’s not always enough to go further.
+Sometimes, after a few words, it quickly goes downhill, and you feel like faking a call to get out of a sticky situation.

-Moral of the story: during a love date, like on a website, you only have one chance to make a good impression (no, I’m not sparing you this cliché).
+Moral of the story: during a date, like with a website, you only have one chance to make a good impression (cliché though it may sound).

 So, will your visitors click on the links on your menu?
 Will they want to scroll down your page?